jtorrez/tools/pair_programming_guide.md

     * `git add <file you changed>` (repeat for all files)
         * `git add .` is the shorthand way to add all changes to your index for commit.
 It is best not to do this, especially if you haven't set up a proper `.gitignore` file, but it is especially poor form when you haven't run `git status` first.
     * `git commit -m <commit message>`
-        * Make your commit message helpful. `Change some stuff` doensn't help anyone.
+        * Make your commit message helpful. `changed some stuff` doesn't help anyone.
 Remember, be kind to future you, make your commits and docs useful.
 6. Push morning work to remote repo
     * `git push <remote> <local individual branch name>:<remote individual branch name>`
         * The name for your remote will be `origin` by default.
         * The `<local branch>:<remote branch>` notation allows you to be explicit about where you are sending commits.
+If the `<remote branch>` doesn't exist, git will dynamically create it for you.

 ## Afternoon